utsabshrestha/utsabshrestha/README.md

 - 👋 Hi, I’m @utsabshrestha
-- 👀 I’m interested in Asp.net core
+- 👀 I’m interested in Cloud, Linux, Git, .Net, collaboration and learning new things.
-- 🌱 I’m currently learning microservices, docker
+- 🌱 I’m currently learning microservices, docker, .Net, Git.
 - 💞️ I’m looking to collaborate on any interesting projects.
-- 📫 How to reach me
+- 📫

 <!---
 utsabshrestha/utsabshrestha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.